evanmoran/oj/README.md

 oj
 ================================================================================

-Javascript templating for the people.
+Unified web templating for the people.
 Thirsty people.

 ### Goals of OJ
 * Live the dream of 100% shared code on client and server